-Currently, the District does not have watering restrictions in place.
+Currently, the District has voluntary watering restrictions in place.
 We understand the importance of smart watering practices and ask that our customers be responsible and follow the basic rules of smart watering:

-- Do not water during the heat of the day when evaporation can rob your landscape of water.
+- Don’t water during the heat of the day when evaporation can rob your landscape of water.
 These hours are typically 10:00 AM to 6:00 PM but use your best judgment.

-- Do not water on windy days when again your landscape is robbed by evaporation and re-direction of the water.
+- Don’t water on windy days when again your landscape is robbed by evaporation and re-direction of the water.

 - Water deeply and less frequently to ensure that roots grow deep and strong.
 Watering every third day or so is recommended for lawns and landscaping.
 Try several new tools (deep root fork or a deep root needle) that deliver water directly and efficiently to the roots of trees and other larger shrubs.